Seona Myerscough is currently part of the City & Guilds School of Art MA part time programme, Year 2.

 Seona is drawn to contradiction and paradox:

-– Optimism and nihilism – Humour and pathos – The provisional and the precise – Truth and invention
+– The provisional and the precise

-Seona’s practice is an attempt to hold these tensions, not resolve them ,to invite others into a space where the handmade and the impossible, the comic and the serious, can coexist.
+Seona’s practice is an attempt to hold these tensions, not resolve them to invite others into a space where the handmade and the impossible, the comic and the serious, can coexist.

-May 2025
+August 2025